MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/get-started.md

 - [List channels](/graph/api/channel-list?view=graph-rest-1.0&preserve-view=true) to get the channels in a Team.
 - [Send message](/graph/api/channel-post-messages?view=graph-rest-1.0&preserve-view=true) to send a message to a Team's channel.

 The `User.Read.All` permission scope will enable the first two calls, and the `Group.ReadWrite.All` scope will enable the rest.
-These permissions require an admin account.
+These permissions require an account with the **Application Administrator**, **Cloud Application Administrator**, or **Global Administrator** role to grant consent.
+For more information, see [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference).

 #### Using Find-MgGraphCommand to find required permissions